gabrielmendes98/severino-clients-app/README.md

 # Severino Clients App

-Severino é uma aplicação que busca facilitar a pesquisa por profissionais de diversas áreas, como um catálogo mais moderno.
+Severino is an application that seeks to facilitate research by professionals from various areas, such as a more modern catalog.

-Este projeto é uma das partes da aplicação Severino, que será composta por:
+This project is one of the parts of the Severino application, which will be composed of:

-- Um portal web para os clientes (React)
+- A web portal for clients (React)
-- Um app para os clientes (React Native) - Corresponde a este repositório
+- An app for clients (React Native) - Corresponds to this repository
-- Um portal para os profissionais (React)
+- A portal for professionals (React)
-- Um servidor para servir todas as aplicações (NodeJS)
+- A server to serve all applications (NodeJS)

-As Principais bibliotecas utilizadas para fazer essa aplicação foram:
+The main libraries used to make this application were:

 - React Native
 - React Hook Forms